RenderPartial vs RenderAction vs Partial vs Action in MVC Razor

 Html.Action

-2. For this method, we need to create a child action for the rendering the partial view.
+2. For this method, we need to create a child action for rendering the partial view.

-3. This method result can be stored in a variable, since it returns string type value.
+3. This method result can be stored in a variable since it returns a string type value.

-4. Action method is useful when the displaying data in the partial view is independent from corresponding view model.For example : In a blog to show category list on each and every page, we would like to use Action method since the list of category is populated by the different model.
+4. The action method is useful when the displaying data in the partial view is independent of the corresponding view model.For example: In a blog to show a category list on each and every page, we would like to use the Action method since the list of categories is populated by different model.

 @{Html.Action("Category","Home");}